SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-7-8-what-is-a-firebase-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Firebase is a toolset to build, improve, and grow your application.
+**Firebase** is a toolset for building, improving, and growing your application.

-It gives us the tools to work with a large portion of the services that developers would normally have to build themselves.
+It gives us the tools to work with most of the services developers would typically have to build themselves.

-This includes things like analytics, authentication, databases, configuration, file storage, push messaging, and the list goes on.
+That includes features like analytics, authentication, databases, configuration, file storage, push messaging, etc.

-The services are hosted in the cloud and scale with little to no effort on the part of the developer.
+The services are cloud-hosted and scale with little to no effort on the developer's part.

 [/slide]